tonikelope/mysticfight/README.md

 2. **Triggers Tab:** Set to **At log on**.
 3. **Actions Tab:** Start a program -> Select `MysticFight.exe`.
    * **IMPORTANT:** In the **"Start in (optional)"** field, paste the full path to the folder (e.g., `C:\Tools\MysticFight\`).
 If you leave this blank, the app won't find the DLL or your config.
+4. It's recommended to **delay 30 seconds** to give the SDK time to initialise correctly.